 - Credit inquiry not reflected on personal credit records.
 Personal credit not affected by normal use and timely payment of the University travel charge card.

 Complete a Travel Charge Card Application to request a University travel charge card.
 Obtain copies of the form by completing and printing the PDF master on 95.03.7.

-Route the completed application to the supervisor for approval.
+Route the completed application to the requester's supervisor for approval.

 Submit the approved application to Travel Services; mail code 1025.